ndaters/CS361_Project/microservice_n/README.md

 Takes a request for a random number between 0 and the input value and returns a random number.

-Requests are sent with socket.send(packed data)
+Requests and responses are sent through port 5555

 Packed data is created with: